miheerdew/delayed-admin/Readme.md

 Feel free to open a pull request if you have any suggestions or feedback.

 ## Warning
-**There might be a possibility of locking yourself out of admin privileges.
+**It is possible to lock yourself out of admin privileges while you play around with this project.
 To prevent this, keep another administrator account which you can access if things go wrong.**

 ## Tutorials
 [Tutorial for linux](https://www.ostechnix.com/delayed-admin-temporarily-drop-admin-privileges-administrators/) by SK.